Last updated on November 21st, 2020 at 08:11 am

 It’s FSA/HSA eligible, so you could pay the subscription fee with those health funds.
 Otherwise, you may be able to use your health insurance plan depending on coverage.
 The service will not count as an in-network provider, but the company can provide an invoice for you to submit to your insurance company and see if you are reimbursed or it counts toward your deductible.
 So it shouldn’t be too hard to use your insurance or FSA/HSA to get mental health care from Cerebral.

 How does Cerebral compare to other online telehealth services?

 Cerebral Isn’t meant for everybody, and some people will benefit more from other services.
 The company states that it’s only for people aged 18 and over who live within states where the company operates.
 Currently, providers are only licensed for: California, Florida, Georgia, Illinois, Maryland, Michigan, New York, Ohio, Pennsylvania, and Texas, but they plan to expand rapidly.
-Currently, if you’re under 18 or live in a different state, you’d need to research other options (perhaps Lemonaid?) or wait unitl Cerebral is live in your state.
+Currently, if you’re under 18 or live in a different state, you’d need to research other options, or wait until Cerebral is live in your state.

 Also, the Cerebral mentions that their service is not designed for people suffering from schizophrenia, suicidal ideation or substance abuse, or for those who are pregnant or nursing.
 If you fall into one of these groups but still feel like you need mental health support, seek assistance elsewhere.
 It’s also not intended for people in a crisis, who should instead call 911, a suicide prevention line or another immediate help line like 211.
 (Nonetheless, some of the other online services also say they’re not right for some of these scenarios, which may instead require in-person professional support and/or emergency services.)